 Buy a Solar Cell Phone Charger

-- During a disaster, you still need to communicate, however the longer you use our phone, the quicker the battery drains.
+- During a disaster you need to communicate, however the longer you use your phone, the quicker the battery will drain.
 Be prepared with a fully charged solar cell phone charger.
 They really do work!

-- A few years ago, several members of my church congregation purchased the Max 2-in-1 from LuminAid for a group discount of $28 versus the regular price of $50.
+- A few years ago, several members of my church congregation purchased the Max 2-in-1 from LuminAid for a group discount.
 This collapsible cell phone charger is great because it’s waterproof and provides a nice, bright light as well.
-LuminAid has periodic website sales.
-You may also purchase one from Amazon or REI.
+LuminAid has periodic website sales and may be purchased from Amazon or REI.

 Additional Emergency Equipment